groupdocs-conversion/GroupDocs.Conversion-Docs/net/mcp/windows-installation.md

 ./verify-groupdocs-mcp.ps1
 ```

-A passing run performs the MCP handshake and prints the server's three tools; if a document exists in your storage folder, it also runs a real `get_document_info` call against it.
+A passing run performs the MCP handshake and prints the server's tools; if a document exists in your storage folder, it also runs a real `get_document_info` call against it.
 Exit code `0` means everything works.

 ## Windows-specific troubleshooting